Download a free trial to find out which Altium software best suits your needs

 Our customers can be found changing every industry; see how

 How many times have you attempted to route into a BGA, only to be prevented by clearance and track width constraints?
 This is a time-consuming process in most design software, but Altium Designer has the tools you need to make this process easy.
 Rather than spending time manually modifying track widths in your BGA routing strategy, Altium Designer allows you to implement neck-down as you route into your BGA.
 You’ll also have a complete set of design tools for PCB design, including HDI design with fine-pitch BGAs.

 TOPICS IN THIS SOLUTION

-Because of the density and distance from the connection points, only the two outermost rows of a BGA can be connected directly to surface circuit traces.
-All other terminals of the BGA cannot be connected in a direct path on the surface.
-Fanout and escape routing is integrated in many PCB design systems to enable further connections.
-In fanout and escape routing, the two outermost rows, and all other rows of a BGA, are automatically connected to the center of the terminals via a short circuit trace that is executed at a 45 degree angle.
-This provides a blind-via that forms a direct connection to the next signal layer.
-Routing can be executed on the next signal layer.
+Because of the density and distance of BGA pads in fine-pitch components, only the two outermost rows of a BGA can be directly connected to copper traces on the surface.
+All other terminals of the BGA cannot be connected using a direct path.
+Fanout and escape routing often need to be used alongside neck-down routing to reach the internal pads in a BGA.
+Fanout and escape routing takes the interior and applies a specific routing pattern with a small trace at a 45 degree angle.
+This then connects to a blind via that forms a direct connection to the next signal layer.
+A single-ended trace or differential pair can then be routed to interior vias through an interior signal layer.

 Altium Designer includes fanout routing strategies that are preprogrammed for BGAs, which helps save you time when routing a component with high pin count.
 You can set the fanout direction from the printed circuit board BGA pad and whether the a should be placed between terminals in the BGA (via placement mode).